 Two restaurants were each awarded the highly regarded Michelin Star.

-180° by Matthias Diether and NOA Chef’s Hall were the very first Estonian restaurants to receive these precious gastronomy stars – a recognition of their fantastic cuisine!
+180° by Matthias Diether og NOA Chef’s Hall were the very first Estonian restaurants to receive these precious gastronomy stars – a recognition of their fantastic cuisine!

 180° by Matthias Diether is located in a modern harbour a few miles from the centre of Tallinn.
 It’s a stylish but casual restaurant with a characteristic U-shaped open kitchen.